aditya-giri/aditya-giri/README.md

 ### Hi there 👋

+📕 Grad student in Computer Science at the University of California, San Diego

-💻 Lead Software Developer at a Stealth Startup 🤫
+💻 Previously - Lead Software Developer at a Stealth Startup | Software Engineer at Citrix

 💡 Quantum Computing ➡ I'm a [Qiskit Advocate](https://qiskit.org/advocates/).
 You can find me on the Qiskit Slack Workspace at `@Giri`.